Back to blog

 Orthopedic beds provide cushioning for aging joints and ramps can make it easier to navigate stairs or get in and out of the car.
 Offering your senior dog food and water in elevated dishes ease the pressure on the necks and backs of senior dogs with arthritis.

-Our friends at The Wildest have gathered top products for senior dogs.
+Our friends at Kinship have gathered top products for senior dogs.
 From doggy diapers to toe grips, this gear will help your pet thrive through their golden years.

 Whistle celebrates Saving Senior Dog Week